 - Punctures by Shintaro Kago uses this in its main plot, where people puncture items or even themselves to solve various daily issues.
 In the series, people have dug holes through their hands, their chests or even straight through their face, but can still seem to function completely normally.

 - In an early chapter of Claymore, Clare gets a hole punched in her stomach by a yoma.
 She does something (not clear what) to stop the bleeding, then finishes off her opponent.

-- The main character in Kaiba has a permanent large, non-gory hole right through his belly clean to the other side, which is eventually revealed to have been caused by acidic poison.
+- The main character in Kaiba has a large, permanent hole right through his chest, which is eventually revealed to have been caused by acidic poison.

 - The surrealistic classic The Madonna of Port Lligat by Salvador Dali features Saint Mary and Baby Jesus... both with holes in their bodies that don't seem to be hampering them at all.
 Then again, this is a painting by Dali.